 If certain apps are causing your iPhone to freeze, you'll want to remove them to keep your device running smoothly.
 Here's how:

-- Press and hold the app you want to delete.
+- On the Home Screen, press and hold the app you want to delete.

 - A menu with a list of options will appear.
 Select Remove App > Delete App.
 Then tap Delete to confirm.

 If your iPhone is still frozen, it may be because your operating system is outdated.
 Need to update it?
 It's simple.
 Just follow these steps.

 How to update an iPhone on your computer: